 This automatically sets him up in contrast to Claudio, who loves Hero by the book.
 Claudio is always formal—getting Don Pedro to woo her, getting her father’s permission to marry, and involving the public in her denunciation.
 By contrast, Beatrice and Benedick operate and love each other privately and informally.
 "Festival terms," which Benedick refers to, seem to be the unnecessary bells and whistles of love.
 The presence of these niceties doesn’t necessarily mean love is true.

 Suffer love!
 A good epithet.
 I do suffer love

 indeed, for I love thee against my will.

 In spite of your heart, I think.
 Alas, poor

 heart, if you spite it for my sake, I will spite it for

 yours, for I will never love that which my friend

 From this little banter, which is pretty adorable, we get a hint that Benedick and Beatrice will be able to maintain their witty sparks despite being in love.
 (Love doesn’t make saps out of everyone.)
 Their wit is not a product of their mutual hatred; it survives their love and is used as an expression of love, which means it’s just a part of who they are.

-So obviously we’re a little up in arms about the "Ethiope" stuff, but the take-home of this comment is that for Claudio, marriage isn’t about love.
+So obviously the "Ethiope" stuff is hyper-racist, but the take-home of this comment—at least in Shakespearean times—is that for Claudio, marriage isn’t about love.
 It’s a formal arrangement that is just another way of doing your duty.
 Here, Claudio’s marriage to Leonato’s "niece" is just a way for him to pay his dues to the old man.